JamieBort/Personal-Dashboard/administrative/Tasks.md

 To that end, obtain a NextJS TypeScript starter app from Vercel.
 Deploy it.

-Then do the same with Java and Heroku.
+Then do the same with Java and Heroku. (or koyeb: https://github.com/JamieBort/LearningDirectory/tree/master/Hosting and https://www.koyeb.com/blog/sustaining-free-compute-in-a-hostile-environment)

 Lastly, build the back end and the front end.